 People with insomnia also might feel moody or fatigued during the day.
 (Here’s more on insomnia.)
 The most common type of insomnia is conditioned or learned insomnia.
 Initially, a person starts sleeping poorly because of a stressor, Silberman writes.
 Then the insufficient sleep almost becomes routine because you continue to ruminate about your sleeping problems, leading to increased arousal before bed.
 This then becomes “a conditioned physiological response that contributes to difficulties falling asleep.”

 There also are many myths that can undermine your sleep and insomnia treatment.
 One of the biggest, Silberman reiterated, is the idea that sleeping pills are an effective remedy that improves your sleep.
-In fact, research has found that CBT is more effective than pharmacological interventions.
+In fact,

 Specifically, sleeping pills actually make you feel groggy and sleepy during the day, they cause dependency and disrupt and change sleep architecture.
 (Sleep architecture refers to the structure of your sleep and the “cycling in and out of the different stages of sleep during the night,” Silberman writes in her book.)